-Most types of knee pain that you may have heard often occurs in the front, medial, or lateral side on the knee, such as ACL tear, lateral meniscus tear, and MCL tear.
-Pain behind the knee (or posterior knee pain) is somewhat less common than the other types of knee pain, but that does not mean it is less important or debilitating.
-Because of the complexity and small size of the posterior knee anatomy, any injury or disease may be overlooked or misdiagnosed.
+Most types of knee pain that you may have heard often occurs in the front, medial, or lateral side on the knee, such as ACL tear, lateral meniscus tear, and MCL injury.
+Pain behind the knee (or posterior knee pain) is somewhat less common than the other types of knee pain, but that doesn’t mean it’s less important.
+Because of the complexity and small size of the posterior knee anatomy, any injury or disease that occur there may be overlooked or misdiagnosed.

 Posterior knee anatomy

 Three bones make up the knee, which are the femur, tibia, fibula, and patella (kneecap).
 Together with the hamstrings, popliteal muscle, and gastrocnemius, both systems move the knee primarily as a hinge joint, along with the nerves, knee ligaments, and knee menisci.
 However, when there is an injury or disease, one might modify their movement pattern in the knee, which can adduct, abduct, and rotate internally or externally, when they ambulate.

 The lateral and medial menisci cushions the knee joint, acting as shock absorbers, especially when you land on your feet, jump, or run.
 They also help distribute the synovial fluid in the knee that lubricates the joint.
 The medial meniscus is smaller than the lateral meniscus and is located in the inner part of your knee between the medial condyles of the femur and tibia.
 Because it is attached to the edge of the joint capsule and the lateral meniscus does not, the medial meniscus is more prone to tearing than the lateral meniscus because of its rigidity.

 There are two types of stabilizers that support the knee joint: active and passive.
 Active stabilizers are the posterior leg muscles that were mentioned earlier.
 They help control the movement of the knee joint, such as acceleration and deceleration when you run.